cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Coe et al. (1995) study**:

-* Measured four types of dissociative experience: memory disturbance, absorption, isolation, and fragmentation.
+* **Measured four types of dissociative experience**: memory disturbance, absorption, isolation, and fragmentation.
 * Insecure attachment linked to increased levels of dissociation and exposure to violence in childhood.
 * Secure attachment showed fewer dissociative symptoms and lower reports of childhood violence.